 Kids of all ages are welcome at The Hive!
 To ensure a safe and positive experience, all youth under 16 must be supervised by an adult.
 Proper supervision is required at all times, and our standard adult-to-child supervision ratios apply.

-To keep your family safe, learn about our gyms rules and understand our waivers!
+For a positive experience, it's important to review the gym rules, and understand our Waiver (adults) and Youth Acknowledgement of Risk.
 Prevent disappointment and reduce wait time by reviewing and filling out these documents ahead of time.

-Our gym rules will be spoken about in more detail during your orientation.
+We'll go over our gym rules in more detail during your orientation.
 Here is an overview on the expectations when using the facility.

-Our gym rules will be spoken about in more detail during your orientation.
+We'll go over our gym rules in more detail during your orientation.
 Here is an overview on the expectations when using the facility.

 Here are some items that we would recommend bringing: